laye-diop/mini-framework/Documentation.markdown

 # Create html elements
-    To create html elements, you can use the render method of the Component class  to create and nest as many element as you want
+    To create html elements, you can use the render method of the Component class  to create and nest as many elements as you want
 [ see render method ](#components)

     or use the CreateElement method as bellow to create them one by one.